tseemann/shovill/README.md

 * _Do you support long reads from Pacbio or Nanopore?_

-  No, this is strictly an Illumina based pipeline.
+  No, this is strictly for Illumina paired-end reads only.

 * _Why does Shovill crash?_